The Last Act of Defiance: Background

-The album was produced by the bands longtime friend Tue Madsen, they recorded the album at Nova Studio in Staten Island, New York and it was mixed ant Madsen’s Antfarm Studio in Denmark.
+The album was produced by the bands longtime friend Tue Madsen, they recorded the album at Nova Studio in Staten Island, New York and it was mixed at Madsen’s Antfarm Studio in Denmark.

 The album cover was created by Ernie Parada.

+The albums first single "Road Less Traveled" was released on August 11, 2014.
+A music video for the song was later released on October 29.